michelecafagna26/topino/README.md

 # Topino: Fast Motion Detection in Long Rat Recordings
-A lightweight tool for detecting motion in extended laboratory videos—built to save researchers hours of manual review.
+A lightweight tool for detecting motion in extended laboratory videos, built to save researchers hours of manual review.

 ## 🚀 Overview